 - There is no agreement in place requiring you to provide a management company or another individual the ability to use or rent the property.

 Most lenders will not offer you a second-home mortgage if you plan to rent the home out for any time period.
 For example, you can qualify for a second-home mortgage if you live in the home during the winter, and it remains vacant for the rest of the year.
-If you are planning to live in the home during the winter and rent it out the remainder of the year, an investment property mortgage is more appropriate.
+If you are planning to live in the home during the winter and rent it out the remainder of the year, an investment property mortgage may be required .

 Planning for additional costs of a second home

 It’s important to thoroughly analyze all the costs associated with the purchase of a second home and be sure that you’re able to afford it.
 Remember, a second mortgage is just part of the equation.

-Lenders may want around a 20% down payment and regrettably, second homes don’t qualify for special mortgages such as FHA.
+Lenders may require 20% or more down payment and second home lending is not offered in many lower down payment programs, such as FHA.
 If this is a property you plan to rent, plan for up to a 30% down payment.
 You should also expect a higher interest rate on a second home, not to mention higher demands on qualifiers such as credit score and income level.

-If you’re considering using the equity in your first home to help pay for your second one, you may want to speak to a financial advisor to ensure that it’s a wise move.
+If you’re considering using the equity in your first home to help pay for your second one, you may want to speak to a financial advisor to help determine if this option is financially sound for you.
 Remember: the equity will no longer be available should you need it in the future.

 Since you won’t be at the property full time, you’ll want to consider hiring someone to monitor it for you while you’re gone or be responsible for renting it out during those times if you’re looking to utilize it as an income property.
 While there is a cost associated with this that you’ll need to factor into the affordability quotient, the peace of mind you’ll have while away will more than justify the expense.